R1ma0/StraightenedSpiralArmDetector/UserManual/UserManualEN.markdown

 # User's Manual

-This manual provides general information and operating instructions for software for processing astronomical images of galaxies with complex spiral structure - ***"Straight spiral arm detector" (SSAD)***.
+This manual provides general information and operating instructions for software for processing astronomical images of galaxies with complex spiral structure - ***"Straightened spiral arm detector" (SSAD)***.

 The software is designed to simplify the processing of spiral galaxy patterns to extract straight arm segments (*[rows](#glossary_2)*), partially or fully automating the operations associated with the process.

 The software is primarily intended for use by the scientific community in conducting research on the detection of vertex spiral galaxies.

-    Manual version v1.1.0
+    Manual version v1.2.0
     Programme version v2.4.0

 # Table of Contents